lrwives/lrwives.github.io/_posts/2020-09-03-headlands.md

 How and why these rocks formed is a story for another time.
 What’s important for our ice age glaciers is that some rocks are easy to erode and other rocks are literally too “hard” to erode.
 Where the Michigan-Huron Lake Basin is today was likely underlain by easy-for-glaciers-to-erode soft shales.
 If you trace the center of these two lakes, you’ll see that their shape mirror the “bullseye” pattern created by other rock layers in the Michigan Basin.
 On either side of the that soft layer, the rocks are much harder and were difficult to erode.
 In many cases this resulted in upland areas being preserved in the landscape.
 We see examples of these uplands all over the Straits, including Mackinac Island, Gros Cap, Castle Rock, Waugashance Point, all the submerged “reefs” that make navigating the Straits so difficult, and yes, even the Headlands.

-[Map of the Straits Area showing these locations]

 If you’re familiar with the area you might be saying to yourself, “Hey!
 I thought those uplands were wave-cut bluffs, sea-arches, and sea-stacks!” – and you would be right.
 These uplands areas have been heavily modified by the wave action of the Great Lakes.
 But they were high points on the landscape first; The lakes did not make them high areas.

 ![Mackinac Island Arch Rock from mackinacisland.org](https://www.mackinacisland.org/assets/rocks.jpg)